dalafiarisamuel/ContactPickerKMP/HOW_TO_PUBLISH_TO_MAVEN.md

     - Save exported key to a `.gpg` file by running this command:
       ```echo "paste the exported base64 key block" | gpg --dearmor > ~/secring.gpg```.
 This should generate a file
       secring.gpg in your root directory.
-    - Upload your key toa public repository.
+    - Upload your key to a public repository.
 This step is compulsory, as it's the only way Maven Central can validate
       the files you're uploading: ```--keyserver keys.openpgp.org --send-key 574DEB97803CD28D5F07A4054DCE5983654E7199```
     - Check the email address attached to that key, you should get an email asking you to verify the email address.
       follow the prompt and verify the email address accordingly.